+ Why Startups Need SEO

 If done properly you can get tons of new users to your website with a small marketing budget.
 The basic equation to SEO is simple: find useful keywords to target + ensure your website is optimized + build links.

 The section of SEO that newcomers find daunting is link building.
 It can be tough to build high quality, white hat links to a new website.
-Also building links to a startup can be very different than to an ecommerce website.
+Also building links to a startup can be very different than to backlink building for an ecommerce website.

 Lucky for you, I’m here to help!